EpsilonSolutions/netscaler-command-reference/docs/audit/audit-nslogparams/audit-nslogparams.md

 Time zone used for date and timestamps in the logs.
 Supported settings are:
 * GMT_TIME - Coordinated Universal Time.
-* LOCAL_TIME - Use the server?s timezone setting.
+* LOCAL_TIME - Use the server's timezone setting.
 Possible values: GMT_TIME, LOCAL_TIME

 <b>userDefinedAuditlog</b>